 Instead, the key to truly eye-catching iced sugar cookies is simply to avoid the traditional (make that ho-hum) bright red and green Christmas colors, and rely on a fresher, less familiar palette.
 If you look carefully at all the cookies here, you’ll see that they’re readied from about six complementary custom-blended royal frosting colors that are mixed and matched in various ways.
 Tip: The brown hue is created by stirring a little sifted unsweetened cocoa powder into a red or yellow shade.

 Even if you prefer to stick with the more conventional red-green holiday scheme, it’s easy to update the look just by mixing up, say, a more interesting evergreen or lime shade by adding a drop of blue or yellow into the usual green, and a less predictable purple red by tinting it with a drop of blue.
 And remember that for real wow power, you need to employ an array of at least four or five colors, not just a couple of shades.

 One more technique that you see here and can readily copy is the decorative scalloped effect shown on the snowmen’s hats above left, on the lower candy cane and snowflakes right, and bell, star and dollie pictured at the top.
 It’s called marbling and involves nothing more than piping a straight line or circle of contrasting icing onto a layer of still-wet base layer of icing, then drawing a toothpick through the piped lines to produce ripples.
 For more how-to details and examples of the marbling technique, go here.
 For a good all-purpose sugar cookie dough, go here.

-post on pumpkin and leaf cookies here.
+For more inspiration on coming up with striking color palettes and achieving beautiful results such as the painted sugar cookie leaves below, check out my post on pumpkin and leaf cookies here.
 Or check out how to make your own custom-color cookie and cake sprinkles here.